“Anything is possible. You just have to be creative”

 Awesome.
 Sara, thank you so much.
 Thanks for including me.
 I appreciate it.

-Thanks for spending time with me, it’s been great.
+Thank you for spending time with me.
+It’s been great.

 “The money will come and go, but the impact you make on people’s lives that’s the real success.”